DIY Hydrangea Centerpiece + Bouquet

 Step 3: Arrange the Hydrangeas and Ruscus

 Step 4: Add the Lily Grass

-Gently add the Lilly Grass stems looping them around the base of the bouquet.
+Gently add the lily grass stems to the bouquet by looping them around the base of the grouped hydrangeas and ruscus.
 This gives your centerpiece or bouquet a professional touch.
-Secure with a small piece of floral tape.
+Secure the bunch with a small piece of floral tape.